How to find SaaS customers before you even have a product

 Putting $$ figures to the pain or frustration

-Let’s be honest, pain can be measured pure in simple in monetary means.
-So when ever I ask someone about a frustration, before I move on I always measure the pain in monetary values.
-The simplest way to do this is be direct.
+Let’s be honest, pain can be measured purely in simple in monetary means.
+So whenever I ask someone about a frustration, before I move on I always measure the pain in monetary values.
+The simplest way to do this is to be direct.
 Remember, you’re not selling anything at this time, you’re helping them to solve a pain that they’ve already acknowledged is a big deal to them.

 Hang on, before we move on.
 What do you think this problem is costing you on a daily/monthly basis?
 How much time do you think you’re spending doing this activity?